The History of NLP

 NLP has continued to be used and studied by many people and organizations around the world, and has been integrated into a variety of fields, including business, education, and therapy.
 Today, NLP is recognized as a popular and influential approach to personal development and communication, although its effectiveness and scientific basis continues to be debated.

 Fritz Pearls – Gestalt therapist Click to buy book

 Virginia Satir – family therapist Click to buy book

 Milton Erickson – hypnotherapist Click to buy book

-They modelled many others as well, but these three were known to be among the best in their fields.
 It was from these three that much of the initial NLP work was created – perhaps most importantly and significantly the 'meta-model' – a methodological use of language to both elicit information and expand the subject’s experience of reality.
 It was from the use of the meta-model that most of what we have in NLP came about.

 Shortly after Bandler and Grinder got together they were joined by others who had varying degrees of input into NLP creation and direction.
 They include Robert Dilts, Judith Delozier and Leslie Cameron-Bandler.